VeronicaMaki-Marttunen/Psilocybin-shapes-propagation-of-brain-activity/README.md

 The code has been developed in MATLAB R2024b (Mathworks).
 In addition, FieldTrip should be in the path, as well as the BrainSpace Toolbox for the gradient analysis.

-The code loads the fMRI data in surface space.
+The code loads the fMRI data which should be in surface space.

 run_conn.m: creates FC matrix; calls calc_FC_function.m
 run_FCchange.m: calculates FC change between sessions